 - A number of the classic Hulk's foes had Freak Lab Accident origins involving nuclear power and nuclear radiation (originally, anyway).
 One of them was a janitor exposed to nuclear waste.

 - In Watchmen, the apparatus that created Dr. Manhattan by "removing his intrinsic field", i.e. disintegrating his body, is for some unspecified reason impossible to use to repeat the process.
 It's not so much the effect of the device that gave Dr. Manhattan his powers, but the force of his will and mind maintaining their integrity afterwards and subsequently learning how to reassemble himself.
 That's an individual, possibly unique, factor that renders the result possibly irreproducible.
 And who wants to try to create a new Manhattan.
 One alone messes up the geopolitical situation seriously.
 What if the new guy would be even less stable and more detached from the human condition?
 The risks are way too great, even for the USSR to try to replicate.
+They did try at first, but stopped when they realized that forcefully disintegrating people in the hopes of turning them into gods might backfire.

 - One of the versions of Donald Duck's superhero identity Paperinik (though not the one in Paperinik New Adventures) faces a parody of Spider-Man villain Sandman called Sandham (as he's a pig, natch).
 Sandham was a janitor in an oatmeal porridge factory who gained his powers when he was accidentally exposed to a procedure to "remove those nasty lumps from oatmeal porridge".
 Donald ends up having to dissolve him with it, and finally tosses his head, the only thing left of him, into a vat of porridge.